Mr Kayombo Chingonyi, BA (Sheffield), MA (London)

 I joined Durham in 2018 after ten years working mainly as a freelance writer and events producer in which capacity I founded and hosted two literary and musical event series; toured extensively around the world; collaborated with visual artists, music producers, composers, and dancers; wrote and performed verse drama; and completed commissions for Argent, Louis Vuitton, and Sony among others.
 The backbone of my work as a writer is poetry but I also write essays, literary criticism, and short stories for journals and anthologies.

-My latest book, Kumukanda (Chatto & Windus, 2017) was a Guardian and Telegraph book of the year and won the Dylan Thomas Prize and a Somerset Maugham Award.
-I was a Burgess Fellow at the Centre for New Writing, University of Manchester, and an Associate Poet at The Institute of Contemporary Arts, London.
+My latest book, Kumukanda (Chatto & Windus, 2017) was a Guardian and Telegraph book of the year and won the International Dylan Thomas Prize and a Somerset Maugham Award.
+I have been a Burgess Fellow at the Centre for New Writing, University of Manchester, and an Associate Poet at The Institute of Contemporary Arts, London.
 I serve as poetry editor for The White Review, am a fellow of the Complete Works Programme for Diversity and Quality in British Poetry, and am a member of the Advisory Board for the Ledbury Emerging Critics Scheme.

 - (2017).
 Kumukanda.
 Chatto & Windus.

 - (2016).
 The Colour of James Brown's Scream.
 Akashic Books.